kojoidrissa/helloflask/README.rst

 I'm using the Python Testing `unittest tutorial <http://pythontesting.net/framework/unittest/unittest-introduction/>`_ and I'm having trouble getting the "python -m unittest discover simple_example"  to work.

 `python test_rematch_unittest.py -v` works fine, as does `python -m unittest -v test_rematch_unittest` but the `python -m unittest discover` option WAS returning "0 tests run".
 But, now `python -m unittest discover . -v` is working.
 So, okay.

+Turns out, it was a hyphen in the filename.
+If the testfile is `test_re-match_unittest.py`, the `python -m unittest discover . -v` doesn't work.
+Removing the hypen makes it work just fine.